bsmth/content/files/en-us/learn/forms/ui_pseudo-classes/index.md

 </form>
 ```

-Now onto the CSS.
-The most relevant parts of this example are as follows:
+The most relevant parts of the CSS example are as follows:

 ```css
 input[type="text"]:disabled {